TianaD/Reading-Notes/401 - Advanced Software Development/Class03/README.md

 - To read data from the file, you can use the `Read` methods of the `BinaryReader` object, which return the data value as the specified type.
 You need to read the data in the same order as they were written.
 - To convert an array of bytes to a numeric value, you can use the `To` methods of the `BitConverter` class, which take the byte array and an optional start index as parameters.

-I hope these notes are helpful for you.
-If you have any questions or need more help, please let me know. 😊

 Source: Conversation with Bing, 7/10/2023

 (1) How to: Read and write to a newly created data file | Microsoft Learn. https://learn.microsoft.com/en-us/dotnet/standard/io/how-to-read-and-write-to-a-newly-created-data-file.